Tail Light Buyer's Guide

 Although some brands offer a different shade, most states strictly require the use of red tail lights.
 Since tail lights work simultaneously with headlights, these two are wired together.
 Automatic vehicles are fitted with automatic headlights that turn on during ignition.

-What are the types of tail lights?
+What are the types of tail light bulbs?

 Halogen Tail Lights